marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-a-new-database.md

 }
 ```

--   If we tried to add a migration we’d get an error saying “*EntityType ‘User’ has no key defined.
-Define the key for this EntityType.”* because EF has no way of knowing that Username should be the primary key for User.
+-   If we tried to add a migration we?d get an error saying ?*EntityType ?User? has no key defined.
+Define the key for this EntityType.?* because EF has no way of knowing that Username should be the primary key for User.
--   We’re going to use Data Annotations now so we need to add a using statement at the top of Program.cs
+-   We?re going to use Data Annotations now so we need to add a using statement at the top of Program.cs

 ```
 using System.ComponentModel.DataAnnotations;